Architecture

 ### Bootgly Interfaces

-In Bootgly, the interfaces are:
+In Bootgly, the base interfaces are:

 - **ABI (Abstract Bootable Interface)** — Core bootstrap infrastructure: configs, data handling, IO, resources, and the template engine.
 The foundation everything else builds upon.